 The Educational Technology department at Gettysburg College is soliciting applications from rising sophomores and juniors for a summer Digital Technology Summer Fellows (DTSF) program.

 This program is designed to give students hands-on development experience working on a complex technological project.
-The DTF student will plan the project’s mission and goals, then do research to work out the best methods to realize the project while keeping detailed documentation of the process.
+The DTSF student will plan the project’s mission and goals, then do research to work out the best methods to realize the project while keeping detailed documentation of the process.

 Possible projects might include (but are not limited to)